Why A Content Management System Is ImportantApril 3, 2020

-As we enter into these uncharted waters, here are some tips to help you and your technology company effectively re-evaluate your marketing plan:
+As we enter into these uncharted waters, here are some tips to help you and your technology company effectively re-evaluate your tech marketing strategy:

-Now is the time for your company to avoid hard sales and marketing tactics, which can be seen as insensitive and overall, too pushy.
-Now is the time for understanding and empathy.
+Now is the time for your company to avoid hard sales and marketing tactics, which can be seen as insensitive.
+You must provide understanding an empathy.

-As a result, it is a great time to start positioning your organization as an industry thought leader, uniquely positioned to help your customers problem-solve and adjust to thrive during this pandemic.
-Creating educational and informational content-driven resources, such as ebooks and blogs, gives you a way to stay in contact with your customers and prospects using soft-selling tactics.
+As a result, it is a great time to start positioning your organization as an industry thought leader.
+This will uniquely position you to help your customers problem-solve and adjust to thrive during this pandemic.
+Creating educational and informational content-driven resources, such as eBooks and blogs, gives you a way to stay in contact with your customers and prospects using soft-selling tactics.
 These are also great opportunities for your company to start educating customers and prospects on the steps they can take to survive the pandemic and how their business can evolve for the post-COVID-19 economy.